What Is Hispanic Heritage Month, and How Is It Celebrated?

 How is Hispanic Heritage Month celebrated?

-From sporting events to Google Doodles, to nearly every branch of government from The Library of Congress to the National Park Service, many companies, neighborhoods, schools, and individuals celebrate Latinx achievement with parades, lectures, or events.
-This year’s celebrations include the Smithsonian Institute’s “Young Portrait Explorers” month-long virtual workshop series that teaches children about outstanding Latinxs including Mexican-American activists Dolores Huerta and Cesar Chavez and Dominican-American baseball player Pedro Martinez.
-Another don’t miss is the annual Hispanic Heritage Foundation star-studded gala that honors Latinx trailblazers like Ricky Martin, Jessica Alba, Linda Rondstadt, and more.
-This year, the 34th annual Hispanic Heritage Foundation awards will broadcast on PBS on October 8 and will honor musical legend Carlos Santana and feature a performance by popular Colombian-American singer Kali Uchis.
+From sporting events to Google Doodles, many companies, neighborhoods, schools, and individuals celebrate Latinx achievement.
+Throughout the month, you can attend a number of parades, lectures, and events to celebrate Hispanic Heritage Month.
+Previous year’s celebrations have included the Smithsonian Institute’s “Young Portrait Explorers” month-long workshop series to teach children about outstanding Latinx activists and athletes.
+Another don’t miss is the annual Hispanic Heritage Foundation star-studded gala that honors Latinx trailblazers like Ricky Martin, Carlos Santana, Jessica Alba, Linda Rondstadt, and more.
+This year, the 36th annual Hispanic Heritage Foundation awards will broadcast on PBS on September 29th.

 Who celebrates Hispanic Heritage Month?

 From music by Cardi.
-B and Bad Bunny, to clothing by Carolina Herrera and Narciso Rodriguez, to the music and movies of Lin-Manuel Miranda, Latinxs celebrate, explore, redefine, and reclaim their Latinx identity every day besides during Hispanic Heritage Month.
-And while the 30-day celebration focuses on highlighting the contributions of Americans with roots in Spain, Mexico, the Caribbean, and Central and South America,” some question how feasible it is to celebrate so many in such a short amount of time.
+B and Bad Bunny, to clothing by Carolina Herrera and Narciso Rodriguez, to the music and movies of Lin-Manuel Miranda, Latinxs celebrate, explore, redefine, and reclaim their Latinx identity every day—not just during Hispanic Heritage Month.
+And while the 30-day celebration focuses on highlighting the contributions of Americans with roots in Spain, Mexico, the Caribbean, and Central and South America, some question how feasible it is to celebrate so many in such a short amount of time.

 Some are also calling for a rebrand of Hispanic Heritage Month to Latinx Heritage Month to shift focus away from Spanish colonialism (and its harmful legacy of genocide and cultural erasure) and to be more inclusive of indigenous, Black, and non-binary Latinxs who are not always centered in these celebrations.
 In a New York Times column, Saudi Garcia—a racial justice activist—advocated for Hispanic Heritage Month going “beyond celebration” to include more meaningful conversations that “will move the communities forward.”

-Others also question the authenticity of some companies and organizations who “celebrate” this month for optics, but don’t focus on the issues facing the community like the fact that Latina women make less than anyone else at 55¢ to the dollar a White man makes or that Hispanic men made 14.9 percent less in hourly wages than comparable White men, according to the Economic Policy Insititute.
+Others also question the authenticity of some companies and organizations who “celebrate” this month for optics, but don’t focus on the issues facing the community—like the fact that Latina women make less than anyone else at 55¢ to the dollar a White man makes, or that Hispanic men made 14.9 percent less in hourly wages than comparable White men, according to the Economic Policy Institute.

 The takeaway might be that Hispanic Heritage Month is a great starting place to get educated on the work and contributions of Latinxs, while we continue to celebrate and center the needs of Latinxs all year long.